-Even the locomotives were smiling when the Euroa Miniature Railway committee were awarded funding from Council's 2022/23 Community Grants Program.
-The \$3655 grant will go toward building a new locomotive engine, replacing the original - estimated somewhere between 30 to 40 years old.
+Even the locomotives were smiling when the Euroa Miniature Railway committee were awarded funding from Council's 2022-23 Community Grants Program.
+The \$3,655 grant will go toward building a new locomotive engine to replace the original which is estimated to be somewhere between 30 and 40 years old.
 The new engine will significantly increase the number of carriages the train can pull - jumping from just one carriage to a whopping seven.